Pahladine/storysmith-mvp-v4/docs/ARCHITECTURE_v1.1.md

 The AI integration is encapsulated in a `StoryEngine` abstraction.
 The frontend never calls the LLM directly.

+Legacy prompt-pack documents (e.g., ‘V4 full PP’) describe a richer multi-file prompt ecosystem.
+For v4 Web, these are inspiration only.
+The authoritative state shape is StoryState and related types defined in STATE_AND_APIS_v1.1.md.
+Do not introduce prompt-pack structures (e.g., SessionState, CharacterBlock, StoryBlueprintBlock) into the runtime web app without an explicit Blueprint version bump.

 Concept:

 - `StoryEngine` interface encapsulates: